powervr-graphics/Native_SDK/README.rst

 Documentation
 ----------------

-The documentation from this repository has been moved to a new repository covering exclusively documentation, the URL will be specified once it is released.
+The documentation from this repository has been moved to https://powervr-graphics.github.io/

 Release notes
 -------------